loki4j/loki-logback-appender/docs/docus/docs/index.md

 - **No JSON library bundled.**
-Instead of bundling with any JSON library (e.g. Jackson), Loki4j comes with a small part of JSON rendering functionality it needs embedded.
+Instead of bundling with any JSON library (e.g. Jackson), Loki4j comes with a small part of JSON rendering functionality borrowed from [DSL-JSON](https://github.com/ngs-doo/dsl-json/).

 - **Zero-dependency.**
 Loki4j does not bring any new transitive dependencies to your project,